deninpaul/MECinator/README.md

 # MECinator

-Akinator, except it's just of the Computer Science students of the 2023 batch, MEC
+Akinator, except it's just of the Computer Science students from 2023 batch - MEC

 ## Screenshots